Greek Revival architecture: United States

 Greek revival architecture in the United States also included attention to interior decoration.
-The role of American women was critical for introducing a wholistic style of Greek-inspired design to American interiors.
+The role of American women was critical for introducing a holistic style of Greek-inspired design to American interiors.
 Innovations such as the Greek-inspired "sofa" and the "klismos chair" allowed both American women and men to pose as Greeks in their homes, and also in the numerous portraits of the period that show them lounging in Greek-inspired furniture.

 The second phase in American Greek Revival saw the pupils of Latrobe create a monumental national style under the patronage of banker and philhellene Nicholas Biddle, including such works as the Second Bank of the United States by William Strickland (1824), Biddle's home "Andalusia" by Thomas U. Walter (1835–1836), and Girard College, also by Walter (1833–1847).
 New York saw the construction (1833) of the row of Greek temples at Sailors' Snug Harbor on Staten Island.
 These had varied functions within a home for retired sailors.

 From 1820 to 1850, the Greek Revival style dominated the United States, such as the Benjamin F. Clough House in Waltham, Massachusetts.
 It could also be found as far west as Springfield, Illinois.
 Examples of vernacular Greek Revival continued to be built even farther west, such as in Charles City, Iowa.

 This style was very popular in the south of the US, where the Palladian colonnade was already popular in façades, and many mansions and houses were built for the merchants and rich plantation owners; Millford Plantation is regarded as one of the finest Greek Revival residential examples in the country.

 Other notable American architects to use Greek Revival designs included Latrobe's student Robert Mills, who designed the Monumental Church and the Washington Monument, as well as George Hadfield and Gabriel Manigault.

 At the same time, the popular appetite for the Greek was sustained by architectural pattern books, the most important of which was Asher Benjamin's The Practical House Carpenter (1830).
 This guide helped create the proliferation of Greek homes seen especially in northern New York State and in Connecticut's former Western Reserve in northeastern Ohio.